Cs15lwi23anw/cse15l-lab-reports/more.md

 **Run some commands**
 Here are some comands you should consider running:
-*cd ~
+cd ~

-*cd
+cd

-*ls -lat
+ls -lat

-*ls -a
+ls -a

-*ls <directory> where <directory> is /home/linux/ieng6/cs15lwi23/cs15lwi23abc, where the abc is one of the other group members’ username
+ls <directory> where <directory> is /home/linux/ieng6/cs15lwi23/cs15lwi23abc, where the abc is one of the other group members’ username

-*cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/
+cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/

-*cat /home/linux/ieng6/cs15lwi23/public/hello.txt
+cat /home/linux/ieng6/cs15lwi23/public/hello.txt

-Here ia an example of the comand cd ~ being used:
+Here is an example of the comand cd ~ being used:
 ![Image](cse15L3.png)

-In the example, I went to another directory and use cd ~ to take me back to my home directory
+In the example, I went to another directory and use cd ~ to take me back to my home directory.
-good luck and have fun!
+Good luck and have fun!